scrapinghub/slackbot/README.md

 To write a new plugin, simplely create a function decorated by `slackbot.bot.respond_to` or `slackbot.bot.listen_to`:

-- A function decorated with `respond_to` is called when a message matching the pattern is sent to the bot (direct message or @botname in a channel/group chat)
+- A function decorated with `respond_to` is called when a message matching the pattern is sent to the bot (direct message or @botname in a channel/private channel chat)
-- A function decorated with `listen_to` is called when a message matching the pattern is sent on a channel/group chat (not directly sent to the bot)
+- A function decorated with `listen_to` is called when a message matching the pattern is sent on a channel/private channel chat (not directly sent to the bot)

 ```python
 from slackbot.bot import respond_to